 - Baby teeth removal is necessary prior to orthodontic care treatment to prevent interference in treatment.

 Baby teeth typically have shallower roots that require minimal effort on your dentist’s behalf to remove.
 Baby teeth play an important role in saving space for adult teeth.
 If a child tooth extraction is necessary for baby teeth, our dentist may suggest the use of a prosthetic tooth to act as a spacer until the adult tooth is ready to come in.

-We try to avoid extracting adult teeth as much as possible as the procedure can lead to additional treatments such as an implant.
+We try to avoid extracting adult teeth as much as possible as the procedure can lead to additional treatments such as dental implants.
 However, there are times when a child tooth extraction must be performed on the adult tooth.
 The tooth may be damaged beyond repair and should be removed.

 Prior to extracting any adult teeth, our pediatric dentist will perform X-rays to analyze the tooth’s roots and bone condition.
-At this time, we will also discuss with you, the parent, (and with your child if they are old enough to participate), the best sedation method.
-This could be a local anesthetic, laughing gas, or even full sedation.
+At this time, we will also discuss with you, the parent, (and with your child if they are old enough to participate), the best dental sedation method.
+This could be a local anesthetic, laughing gas, or even full sleep dentistry.

 Wisdom Teeth Removal in Kids and Teens

 Wisdom teeth are the third and final set of four molars that typically appear between the ages of 17 and 25 (with the first two set of molars appearing at ages 6 and 14 respectively).
 Wisdom teeth can and sometimes do make an earlier appearance in teenagers.

 An X-ray can usually spot wisdom teeth forming below the gum by the age of 12.
 Even if the crown or tip of the wisdom tooth erupts at an early age the root portion of the wisdom tooth is likely still forming below.